 What grants may I apply for simultaneously from the Swedish Research Council?

 You may only submit one application for this grant under this call.
-On the other hand, you may apply for project grants with a different focus (for 2019, racism and discrimination, migration and integration, development research or artistic research, for example), but for another project concept.
+On the other hand, you may apply for project grants with a focus (examples for 2020 are Digitisation and accessibility of cultural heritage collections, Development research, and Artistic research), but for another project concept.
+You cannot apply for this grant at the same time as you apply for a research environment grant within humanities and social sciences.
 Other restrictions on the grants you may apply for during the same year are shown in the table below.

 What requirements apply if I already have a grant from the Swedish Research Council?